-Governor’s Office – News Release – Gov. Ige appoints APEC, World Conservation Congress executive as DBEDT deputy directorPosted on Mar 18, 2019 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige appoints APEC, World Conservation Congress executive as DBEDT deputy directorPosted on Mar 18, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to resumes and photos here.